 When a patient requires longer term nursing care (beyond Medicare’s 100-day limit), Medicaid is the insurance and payment source of last resort for many in this country.
 Qualifying for Medicaid in Florida is more complicated than qualification for traditional government programs like Social Security and Medicare.
 There are numerous qualification standards and complicated Medicaid regulations.
 There are federal regulations applicable to all Medicaid recipients, and then there are Florida state regulations.
-The first, and most obvious federal Medicaid requirement, is that the Medicaid applicant needs long-term care in an institution, the SNF.
+The first, and most obvious federal Medicaid requirement is that the Medicaid applicant is “disabled.”
+A disabled person, according to the Social Security Administration is a person who is over the age of 65, blind, or unable to do any substantial gainful activity due to severe physical or mental impairments that will result in death or which have lasted for more than one year will continue for not less than one year.
 People under the age of 65 may receive Medicaid long-term care benefits if they require a SNF and they also meet the definition of “disability” established by the Social Security Administration.
-Social Security defines disability as the inability to engage in any substantial gainful activity because of a determinable physical or mental impairment that is expected to result in death or which has lasted for 12 months.
-People who receive Supplemental Security Income (“SSI”) because of a disability are considered to meet the requirement for Medicaid.
+The government pays income to disabled people in the form of Supplemental Security Income (“SSI”).
+Any receiving SSI because of a disability meets the requirement for Medicaid.
 People over the age of 65 are eligible for Medicaid if they need long-term nursing care and an appropriate placement as determined by the Florida Department of Elder Affairs.
-People over 65 do not have to be disabled as long as they require SNF care.
+People over 65 do not have to be physically or mentally disabled as long as they require SNF care.

 All Medicaid applicants must prove that that they are U.S. citizens or a lawfully admitted alien.
 They must also show that they reside in Florida and intend to remain in Florida as their domicile.
 After an applicant meets residency, medical, and age criteria, the applicant then must qualify for Medicaid under income limits and asset qualifications.
 Income eligibility refers to the applicant’s periodic income from all sources.
 Income limits are set by the where the applicant resides and is submitting his application.
 There are also limits on how much assets a person and his spouse may have in order for an applicant to receive Medicaid assistance.